ThijsSmolders/ParAutomatik/README.md

    </li>

-   <li> install the skprogs software from the skkprogs git repository (v0.1 is used and tested here)
+   <li> install the skprogs software from the skprogs git repository (v0.1 is used and tested here)

    ```bash
    git clone https://github.com/dftbplus/skprogs.git skprogs-0.1